mvrdevelopment/spec/gdtf-spec.md

     <https://www.din.de/go/din-term>
   - DKE-IEV: available at <http://www.dke.de/DKE-IEV>

-## GDTF
+### General Device Type Format GDTF

-Descriptive name of the specification and the acronym for General Device Type Format.
+descriptive name of the specification

-## Fixture Type Attribute
+### Fixture Type Attribute

-Singular mutually exclusive control function.
-Note 1 to entry:
+singular mutually exclusive control function
-Definitions of common attributes can be found in Annex A.
+Note 1 to entry: Definitions of common attributes can be found in Annex A.

-## Activation Group
+### Activation Group

-Attributes which need to be activated together to gain control over one logical function Note 1 to entry: As example Pan & Tilt are paired to gain control over Position.
+attributes which need to be activated together to gain control over one logical function Note 1 to entry: As example Pan & Tilt are paired to gain control over Position.

-## Feature
+### Feature

-Groups the Fixture Type Attributes into a structured way for easier access and search.
+element that’s groups the Fixture Type Attributes into a structured way for easier access and search

-## Feature Groups
+### Feature Groups

-Groups the Fixture Type Features into a logical way for easier access and search.
+element that’s groups the Fixture Type Features into a logical way for easier access and search

-## DMXBreak
+### DMXBreak

-Term used when a fixture needs more than one DMX start address.
+term used when a fixture needs more than one DMX start address

-## glTF
+### glTF

-The Graphics Language Transmission Format is a defined file format for three-dimensional scenes and models.
+file format for three-dimensional scenes and models Note 1 to entry: glTF is the acronym for Graphics Language Transmission Format.

-## glb
+### glb

-The selfcontained binary file format of a glTF scene or model.
+selfcontained binary file format of a glTF scene or model.

 ## File Format Definition

-To describe the device type, a zip file with the extension "\*.gdtf" is used.
+To describe the device type, a zip file with the extension "*.gdtf" is used.
 The archive shall contain a description XML file and resource files.
 Some of the resource files are located in a folder structure.
 There are two folders defined: "./wheels" and "./models".
 The folder "./models" has subfolders for a better structural overview: